jhpyle/docassemble/_docs/documents.md

 The `docx template file` feature relies heavily on the [Python] package known as [`python-docx-template`].
-This package uses the [Jinja2] templating system to indicate fields in the DOCX file and logic based on Python expressions.
+This package uses the [Jinja2] templating system to indicate fields in the DOCX file and logic based on [Python expressions].
 [Jinja2] is different from the [Mako] templating system, which **docassemble** primarily uses, but it serves the same general purpose.